 Animals make noise, as a farmer you might love hearing the sound of your rooster’s crow or your ducks happily quacking as they splash in their pool.
 Your neighbors might not share that joy.
 Many towns ask that you not leave a barking dog in your yard for more than 10 minutes, and the same courtesy rule should be extended to your livestock.
 You should go out and investigate if your animals are making noise for an extended period of time – not just as a courtesy to your neighbors but also to make sure there isn’t a problem.
 They could be scared because a hawk is circling or some other predator is lurking in the woods.

 Roosters require special consideration.
 Their crow can be heard for several blocks, and it won’t just be at sunrise.
 Roosters crow all day – at sunrise, at 2 AM, at noon – whenever they feel like talking.
 Roosters can also take their job as flock protector way too seriously.
 They could attack you, or your neighbor’s child or pet trying to defend their turf.
 Click here to read my post on keeping roosters.

 Good fences make good neighbors

-There is an lovely poem by Robert Frost called Mending Wall about two farmers who are repairing a stone wall that separates their farms.
+There is a lovely poem by Robert Frost called Mending Wall about two farmers who are repairing a stone wall that separates their farms.
 One farmer asks why they even have the wall as it runs through the woods, and the other replies “good fences make good neighbors”.
-Keeping your chickens from tearing up your neighbor’s flower bed and keeping your goats from chewing up your neighbor’s patio set are pretty basic, common sense ways to be a good neighbor.
-Installing a sturdy fence to keep all your farming adventures contained in your yard is a must do for any suburban farmer.
+Keeping your chickens from tearing up your neighbor’s flower bed and keeping your goats from chewing up your neighbor’s patio set are pretty basic, common-sense ways to be a good neighbor.
+Installing a sturdy fence to keep all your farming adventures contained in your yard is a must-do for any suburban farmer.